unknownKade/dev_note/3. bugs/2024-06-19 git push fail.md

 Issue with windows support of Obsidian git community plugin
 ### Solution
-Solution is to use HTTPS
+Solution is to use HTTPS not SSH